Ida (film): Production

 The statue of Christ from the film with displays showing how the sequences were shot.

 The director of Ida, Paweł Pawlikowski, was born in Poland and lived his first fourteen years there.
 In 1971 his mother abruptly emigrated with him to England, where he ultimately became a prominent filmmaker.
 Ida is his first Polish film; in an interview he said that the film "is an attempt to recover the Poland of my childhood, among many things".
 Ida was filmed in Poland with a cast and crew that was drawn primarily from the Polish film industry.
 The film received crucial early funding from the Polish Film Institute based on a screenplay by Pawlikowski and Rebecca Lenkiewicz, who is an English playwright.
 Once the support from the Polish Film Institute had been secured, producer Eric Abraham underwrote production of the film.

 The first version of the screenplay was written in English by Lenkiewicz and Pawlikowski, when it had the working title Sister of Mercy.
 Pawlikowski then translated the screenplay into Polish and further adapted it for filming.

-The character of Wanda Gruz is based on Helena Wolińska-Brus, although Wanda's life and fate differ significantly from the real-life model.
-Like the character, Wolińska-Brus was a Jewish Pole who survived World War II as a member of the Communist resistance.
-In the postwar Communist regime she was a military prosecutor who was involved in show trials.
-One notorious example of these led to the 1953 execution of brigadier general Emil August Fieldorf, a famed resistance fighter in the Home Army.
-While Wolińska-Brus may have been involved, she was not the actual prosecutor for that trial.
-Pawlikowski met her in the 1980s in England, where she'd emigrated in 1971; he's said of her that "I couldn't square the warm, ironic woman I knew with the ruthless fanatic and Stalinist hangman.
-This paradox has haunted me for years.
-I even tried to write a film about her, but couldnʼt get my head around or into someone so contradictory."